puppetlabs-toy-chest/puppetlabs-azure/README.md

 user.

 #####`storage_account`
-The storage account to associate the virtual machine with.
+The name of the storage account to create for the virtual machine.
+Note that if the source image is a 'user' image, the storage account for the user image is used instead of the one provided here.

 #####`winrm_transport`
 A list of transport protocols for WINRM.